-In 1994, Dr Mayson was invited by Professor Carruthers to travel to Canada to learn her injection techniques.
+In 1994, our Medical Director, Dr George Mayson, was invited by Professor Carruthers to Canada to learn her injection techniques.
 After returning, Dr Mayson became the first doctor in Australia to use it cosmetically and therefore is the doctor with the longest experience with its cosmetic use in Australia.

 The product is an extremely effective treatment for the correction of those facial wrinkles caused by the repetitive contraction of the underlying muscles of expression.
 It is of no use in wrinkles caused by biological ageing or sun damage.

 Anti-Wrinkle Injections will either improve or totally remove those facial wrinkles caused by repetitive muscle contraction.
-The most frequently treated ones are:
+The most frequently treated areas are:

-By relaxing the underlying muscles responsible for these lines, the lines will either improve or completely disappear depending on how deep they are before treatment.
+By relaxing the underlying muscles responsible for these lines, the lines will either improve or completely disappear depending on how deep they were to start with.

-However, even if they only improve and don’t completely disappear, you still have the additional benefit of preventing the lines becoming deeper by repeating the injections as soon as the previous ones are starting to wear off.
+However, even if they only improve and don’t completely disappear, you still have the additional benefit of preventing the lines from becoming deeper if you repeat the injections as soon as the effects of the previous treatment starts to wear off.

 Reassuringly, the muscle relaxant only prevents the contraction of the muscles into which it is injected.
 It does NOT produce any numbness of the skin in the injected area or any internal side effects.

 Initially, most people require an injection about every 3-4 months to maintain the correction.
 However, approximately 80% of people who have treatments regularly enough to keep the muscle constantly relaxed, eventually acquire longer durations and require repeat treatments only every 6-12 months.

-The treatment is a very simple, walk-in, walk-out one and most people can return immediately to their normal work and social activities without any detectable swelling or suggestion that they have had ‘something done’.
+The treatment is a very simple, walk-in, walk-out one and most people can return immediately to their normal work and social activities.

 DON’T DECIDE WHERE TO HAVE YOUR ANTI-WRINKLE INJECTIONS UNTIL YOU’VE READ THE FOLLOWING!